Jiri: Cherdung

-Cherdung Danda is at the altitude of 3200m from sea level and takes 6 hours of hiking from Jiri's Linkan Bazar to reach there.
+Cherdung Danda is at an altitude of 3200m above sea level and takes 6 hours of hiking from Jiri's Linkan Bazar to reach there.

 Kalo Bhir

 Kalo Bhir is located on the way to Cherdung.
-From Kalo Bhir, three majors towns, Charikot, Dolakha and Jiri can be seen in single sight.
-It is a massive piece of rock, stands on the top of cliff, one can hardly stand on the top due to its steep landscape and powerful wind.
-It is 4 hours walk up hill from Jiri, Linkan Bazar.
+From Kalo Bhir, three major towns, Charikot, Dolakha, and Jiri can be seen in a single sight.
+It is a massive piece of rock, standing on the top of a cliff, one can hardly stand on the top due to its steep landscape and powerful wind.
+It is 4 4-hour walk up hill from Jiri, Linkan Bazar.